 Play ideas for the NICU: things to look at

-Your baby might enjoy having something to look at, especially if it’s your face.
+Your sick or premature baby might enjoy having something to look at, especially if it’s your face.
 In fact, very young premature babies might not want to look at anything other than faces.

 Play ideas for the NICU: touch and massage

-Kangaroo care can be part of this touching.
-And when your baby is a bit older and your doctor says it’s OK, you could massage him.
+When your baby is older or well enough and your doctor or nurse says it’s OK, you could massage them.
+Most NICUs have a physiotherapist who can teach you how.
 Massage is a great way to bond with your baby, and it also helps your baby gain weight.

-It’s a good idea to avoid using your fingertips to touch your premature baby.
-This can be too stimulating and even slightly painful for young premmies.
+It’s a good idea to avoid using your fingertips to touch premature babies.
+This can be overstimulating, stressful and even slightly painful for young premmies.

 Play ideas for the NICU: songs, stories and books

-Your premature baby might enjoy hearing your voice and love being talked to, read to and sung to.
-You can do this from very early on with your baby.
+Your baby might enjoy hearing your voice when you talk, read and sing to them.
+You can do this from very early on.
 Try singing or talking softly to keep the noise level down in the NICU.

-You might hum to your baby, or sing the same song over and over.
+You might hum to your baby or sing the same song over and over.
 Or you could make up a song using your baby’s name or what’s happening around you.
-If you want to play music to your premature baby in hospital, just check with the medical staff first.
+If you want to play music to your baby in hospital, just check with the medical staff first.

 Babies learn to recognise songs and tunes quickly and also learn that they can mean certain things.
 For example, some songs mean it’s time to go to sleep, some might mean it’s nappy change time, and so on.

-When singing matches how your baby is feeling, it can improve your baby’s heart rate, sleeping, calorie intake and sucking.
+When singing matches how your baby is feeling, it can improve your baby’s heart rate, sleeping, feeding and sucking.
 This can be as simple as singing softer and slower when baby is unsettled.